jobdiogenes/fastr/README.md

 >Docker Images for [FastR](https://github.com/oracle/fastr) using [GraalVM](https://www.graalvm.org) CE Community Edition

 ## Why use docker
->Using Docker images is a great way to develop quality and reprodutible research.
+>Using Docker images is a great way to develop quality and reproducible research analysis.
 Use docker images, to run Gnu-R, FastR, Python, or any mix of tools.
-Even Gui application, lige QGis, could run under docker with a few adjusts.
+Even Gui application, like QGis, could run under docker with a few adjusts.
->>Some advantages of this aproach are:
+>>Some advantages of this approach are:

-+ You could create a well defined ennvironment to your research task.
++ You could create a well defined environment to your research task.
 Where the tools and packages are in their respective versions that are need to run.
 No more need to uninstall and install tools and packages in your computer.
 All this tools will be containerized under docker and isolated of your system.

 + Containers could be shared, moved and accessed remotely.

 + Publish a paper, working in a group **?** just publish your docker to others use.

 + Need more power?
 For example, you develop a research that is too slow to your computer, just move you docker image to some Cloud Provider, or other Supercomputer/Cluster that you have access.
-You will dont need to prepare, or ask to IT prepare the enviroment to run.
+You will don't need to prepare, or ask to IT prepare the environment to run.

 ## Why FastR is so fast